Information related to COVID-19 and other illnesses

 Please do not schedule if you are feeling ill and your symptoms began in the past 10 days or if you have had a fever or other symptoms in the past 24 hours.
 Please do not schedule if you have been in close proximity to someone else who is ill or was ill in the past 14 days.

-- Please review these COVID policies before scheduling and again on the day of your appointment to make sure you’re clear on what you need to know.
+Please review the following policies before scheduling and again on the day of your appointment to make sure you’re clear on what you need to know.

 When you arrive for your appointment:

-- Wait in your car and check in through the link in your reminder email/text, or send me a text (360-499-3324) letting me know that you have arrived.
-I will send you a text when I’m ready for you and I am able to open the building.
+Wait in your car and check in through the link in your reminder email/text, or send me a text directly (360-499-3324) letting me know that you have arrived.
+I will send you a text when I am able to open the building.

-- An appropriate mask must be worn over the mouth and nose at all times while you are in the building.
-If you have a medical condition that prevents you from safely wearing a mask, you will not be able to come in at this time.
+An appropriate mask must be worn over the mouth and nose at all times while you are in the building.
+If you have a condition that prevents you from safely wearing a mask, you will not be able to come in at this time.
+This is an order from the Department of Health and I can not make exceptions.

-- Please go straight to the bathroom and wash your hands AND arms all the way past the elbows with warm water and soap.
-This is critically important for my safety, since you use your arms as cover for coughs and sneezes and I will be touching them!
+Please go straight to the bathroom and wash your hands and arms all the way past the elbows with warm water and soap.
+This is important for my safety, since we use our arms as cover for coughs and sneezes and I will be touching them!

 During your massage: